-- For Ages 6-8: Teach them how to crack eggs, and operate the stand mixer for both the cupcakes and frosting recipes.
+- For Ages 6-8: Teach them how to crack eggs and operate the stand mixer for both the cupcakes and frosting recipes.

 - Ages 9-11: Supervise them while they prepare the entire recipe.
-Have them read the entire recipe twice before beginning the recipe.
+Have them read the whole recipe twice before beginning the recipe.
 They may need help with the food coloring (because that stuff stains and will not come out!).

 - Ages 12+: Let them prepare the entire recipe, unsupervised, while you do the happy dance!